-$$\omega = \nabla \times U \stackrel{2D}{=} \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y},\tag{3}$$
+$$\omega = \nabla \times U \stackrel{2D}{=} \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y},\tag{3}$$ where ω is the vorticity.
+Equation (3) also shows a twodimensional representation, where the out-of-plane vorticity is a function of the velocity field $U = U(u(x, y), v(x, y)) \equiv$ U(x, y).

-In this way, the vorticity quantifies how the velocity vector changes when it moves in a direction perpendicular to it and therefore, is a natural candidate for vortex identification.
+In this way, the vorticity quantifies how the velocity vector changes when it moves in a direction perpendicular to it and therefore is a natural candidate for vortex identification.
 Indeed, this method has been used for a long time (Spalart, 1988).
 In the vortex core, the vorticity is predominant compared to the shear rate deformation, due to the rotation of the fluid.
 Hence, the vortex core is identified as a region of high vorticity.
 At the vortex center, the vorticity reaches its maximum value.
 Consequently, the maximum value of vorticity can be used to locate the vortex center.
 However, as it has been pointed out by many authors (Liu et al., 2019; Zhang et al., 2018a), vorticity cannot distinguish between parallel shear motion and vortical motion.
 As an example, a laminar boundary layer shows high vorticity even though no vortical motion is present.
-Moreover, a vorticity threshold must be chosen to plot the vorticity iso-surfaces and the determination of the vortex core radius relies on other quantities such as the swirl velocity.
+Moreover, a vorticity threshold must be chosen to plot the vorticity iso-surfaces, and the determination of the vortex core radius relies on other quantities such as the swirl velocity.
 Nevertheless, this method is based on first-order derivatives, which are easy to implement and commonly used in the literature.

-2.3 Q-criterion
+2.3 Q criterion

 The most common vortex identification methods are based on the analysis of the velocity gradient ∇U .
 For instance, from the analysis of the eigenvalues of ∇U , Eq.
-4, three invariants can be found (P, Q, R)
+(4), three invariants can be found (P, Q, R):

-$$120 \quad \lambda^3 + \lambda^2 P + \lambda Q + R = 0, \tag{4}$$ where tr is the mathematical trace.
+$$\lambda^3 + \lambda^2 P + \lambda Q + R = 0. \tag{4}$$

+In particular, the second invariant Q can be obtained through where tr is the mathematical trace.
 In this way, the second invariant, Eq.
-5, defines the Q-criterion.
+(5), defines the Q criterion.
 The method can be interpreted as the difference between the vorticity magnitude and the magnitude of the strain rate (Kolář, 2007).
 Hence, similar to the vorticity magnitude, the vortex core will be characterized by positive large magnitudes of Q since the rotation of the fluid is predominant compared to the strain rate in this region.
-In addition, areas characterized by parallel shear motion, without rotation, will not be identified as a vortex (Q < 0) and therefore, overcoming one of the limitations of the use of vorticity in vortex identification.
+In addition, areas characterized by parallel shear motion, without rotation, will not be identified as a vortex (Q < 0) and therefore overcome one of the limitations of the use of vorticity in vortex identification.
 Nevertheless, a threshold is still needed in order to determine the core region.